actility/thingpark-iot-flow-driver-catalogue/development-guide/README.md

 The following section describes the examples of the payloads of the driver.

-Several examples of uplink and downlink payloads must be declared directly in the driver package and especially in a directory `/example`.
+Several examples of uplink and downlink payloads must be declared directly in the driver directory and especially in a directory `/example`.
 The name of each examples file must follow the pattern `*.examples.json`.
 You can split and organize the examples files according to your own logic.

 These examples will be used in order to provide for the users of the driver some examples of the payload to be decoded/encoded to test the driver.
 In addition, it will be used to facilitate the testing of the driver while development ( you can look at [here](templates/simple-driver/test/driver-examples.spec.js) ).